mysteriumnetwork/documentation/content/user-guide/index.md

 `myst cli` is a tool that is more advanced than the basic `myst` commands used for connecting.
-While in some ways it's similar to `connection` and `account` commands gives greater control for an end user alongside some additional features inturn sacrificing some convenience.
+While in some ways it's similar to `connection` and `account` commands gives greater control for an end user alongside some additional features in turn sacrificing some convenience.

 To get familiar with `myst cli` follow the below steps which detail initial set up and use of the Mysterium dVPN using the `cli`.